Charles E W Bean, Diaries, AWM38 3DRL 606/37/1 - January - February 1916 - Part 6

 conduct it in this sort of spirit.

-It's enough to make you weep,
+It's enough to make you weep.

 Luckily its only a section, I suppose,

-that really taken it that way .
+that really taken it that way.

 In this free country they've as

-much right to their fivolity
+much right to their frivolity

 as everyone has to any other

-xxxx We are moving out
+cherished right.xxxx We are moving out

 - very fast.
-I sont know
+I dont know

 what the course is again,